 Botswana, the African Outback, is indeed a paradise for nature lovers.
 Its untouched wilderness stretches as far as the eye can see, making it a rare gem on our planet.

-One of Botswana’s highlights is the unique Okavango-Delta, where the Okavango River flows into the swamp within the Kalahari Desert.
-With a varying area of 15,000 – 22,000 km2, the Okavango Delta is bigger than Belgium and the world biggest inland delta.
-It is located in one of the biggest continuous sand regions worldwide.
-The ideal way to explore the Okavango Delta is by taking a Mokoro, a local dugout canoe that glides silently through the beautiful ecosystem.
-Skilled rangers will show you the living environment of leopards, hyenas and lions.
-Get close to animals by joining a river safari and observe elephants in the bathing in the morning or crocodiles and hippos in natural pools surrounded by reed.
-Unique wildlife experiences are waiting for you.
+One of the country’s highlights is the unique Okavango Delta, where the Okavango River flows into the marshes within the Kalahari Desert.
+With an area ranging from 15,000 to 22,000 km2, the Okavango Delta is larger than Belgium and is the world’s largest inland delta.
+It is nestled in one of the largest continuous sand regions on Earth.
+Exploring the delta is best done by Mokoro, the traditional dugout canoe, gliding silently through this magnificent ecosystem.
+Experienced rangers will guide you through the habitats of leopards, hyenas, and lion prides.
+Whether you embark on a boat safari or a game drive, you are guaranteed unique wildlife encounters.
+Witness elephants bathing in the morning, observe hippos and crocodiles in their natural pools surrounded by reeds – the experiences are truly unforgettable.

 More interesting facts about Botswana:

 - Currency: Botswana Pula

 - Climate: Subtropical with a dry season from April to November